The FA Cup final is still one of the most unique events on the English football calendar.

 The second in our “Petr Cech was robbed!” series, the 2012 cup final did at least see a worthy winner in Juan Mata.
 The Spaniard was the hub of the majority Chelsea’s attacks, directly assisting Ramires for the opening goal.
 Mata would go on to be similarly creative in the Champions League final weeks later.

 Key stat: Wayne Rooney completed more dribbles (5) than the rest of the Manchester United side put together (4).

 When Louis van Gaal’s Manchester United were 0-1 down to Crystal Palace, many expected the humiliations of the side post-Ferguson were to continue, but Wayne Rooney had other ideas.
 The captain picked up the ball 40 yards from goal and dribbled by four opponents, avoided a fifth and sent in a beautiful cross that led to United’s equaliser.
 True captain stuff.

-Bet365* stream all Bundesliga games live for account holders and this week's Play-off is on the schedule.
-Those interested in watching Hamburg v Hertha Berlin live can take advantage of this service by following the simple steps below.
+Bet365* are streaming the Bundesliga, La Liga, Ligue 1 and Serie A games live for account holders.
+Those interested in watching any of those competitions and more live can take advantage of this service by following the simple steps below.

 - Click on this link.